uttiyamaji/probabilistic-modeling-and-simulations/README.md

 # probability-simulations
-This repo is about solving some well-known textbook probability problems using simulations
+Some well known probability problems solved using simulations

 ## Problem 1: Banach Matchbox Problem
 A person carries two matchboxes at all times: one in his left pocket and one in